Acting with integrity in all things. Being trustworthy and respectful with fellow employees, physicians, patients, and our community.

 Employees scheduled to work at least 20 hours per week will become eligible for insurance benefits on the first day of the month immediately following their date of hire.
 If hired on the first of the month, benefits begin immediately.
 Our health care coverage is available in the following four tiers:

-NEBH offers two levels of Harvard Pilgrim PPO coverage:
+NEBH offers three levels of Harvard Pilgrim coverage:

-Both plans give employees access to Harvard Pilgrim’s quality provider network, with more than 28,000 doctors and clinicians and 135 hospitals in the region–all with no need for referrals.
+All three plans give employees access to Harvard Pilgrim’s quality provider network, with more than 28,000 doctors and clinicians and 135 hospitals in the region.

 Employees can choose dental coverage from two Delta Dental PPO plans, providing access to more than 2,000 dentist locations in Massachusetts: